MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/how-dpm-protects-data.md

 ![Diagram of disk-based protection process.](./media/how-dpm-protects-data/dpm-replica-creation.png)

-Whether you are protecting file data or application data, protection begins with the creation of a replica of the data source.
+Whether you're protecting file data or application data, protection begins with the creation of a replica of the data source.

 The replica is synchronized, or updated, at regular intervals according to the settings you configure.
 The method that DPM uses to synchronize the replica depends on the type of data being protected.
 For more information, see The File Data Synchronization Process and The Application Data Synchronization Process.
 If a replica is identified as being inconsistent, DPM performs a consistency check, which is a block-by-block verification of the replica against the data source.